Age and bone strength

 The amount of bone that is removed and the amount of bone that is laid down starts to get slightly out of balance as you age.
 This means more bone tissue is removed, and the total amount of bone tissue starts to decrease.

 During this process, your bones don't look any different from the outside.
-But inside, the outside shell of the bone things.
-And the struts that make up the structure inside your bones become thinner, and sometimes break down.
+But inside, the outside shell of the bone thins, and the struts that make up the structure inside your bones become thinner, and sometimes break down.

 The older you get, the more bone tissue you lose.
 This is why osteoporosis and broken bones become more likely with age.